 5. Avoid tiny strokes in a small area

 When applying the paint to the wall do not roll it in tiny strokes back and forth in one small area!
 Begin by rolling a large W shape on the wall with the roller and then roll the wall fully from top to bottom.
 This will lay out the paint better and faster.

 6. Apply the recommended amount of paint

 Apply the recommended amount of paint to the wall.
 Often people try to stretch their can of paint a little farther by not applying as much as suggested by the manufacturer.
 There is no value in this as the paint is meant to be applied to a certain thickness to give you the right colour and durability.
 Too little paint compromises this!

 Although it is tempting to ‘cut-in’ or brush all the edges of the walls before rolling the paint on, you are less likely to get a good finish.
 It is best to brush a little of the edges then roll into that wet paint, and continue this process down the wall.
 It takes longer but you will find the coverage of the colour more even.

 Yes, you usually need two coats of paint to develop the colour well or to ensure you don’t miss any spots.
 There are some brands of paint that suggest you only need one coat but I have found this to work only with a light colour over another light colour and when I take my time applying the paint.

 9. Store your paint cans upside down

 Paint does not go bad as long as it’s not kept in extremely cold conditions.
-Seal the lid very well (Place the lid on the can, cover with paper, and hammer the lid in place, remove paper) and turn the can upside down in a cool dry area for storage.
-When the can is turned right-side up again, it mixes before you dip your brush in.
+Seal the lid very well (Place the lid on the can, cover it with paper, hammer the lid in place, remove the paper) and turn the can upside down in a cool dry area for storage.
+When the can is turned right-side-up again, it mixes before you dip your brush in.